TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-keyvaultwrap-rca.md

     ownershipId="AzureData_AzureCosmosDB"
 />

-# Issues with your linked key vault
+# Issues with your linked Azure Key Vault

 ## We ran diagnostics on your resource and found an issue